shehap-10/-eJPT-eCPPT-v2/README.md

 # -eJPT-eCPPT-v2
-These notes are from the INE and Cyber Hubs lecture.
+These notes are from the [INE](https://ine.com/learning/certifications/external/elearnsecurity-certified-professional-penetration-tester) and CyberHub [Network Penetration testing with Cyberhub.](https://cyberhub.sa/courses/119) lecture.